 • Consult with a domestic violence advocate or family law attorney about custody, visitation, restraining orders, etc.

-• If you leave, take important documents with you (IDs, passports, birth certificates, etc.)
+• Secure important documents (IDs, passports, birth certificates, etc.)

 • Consider filing for a restraining order to keep your partner away from you and your kids